TS-CUBED/CirculatorySystemModels.jl/paper.md

 ![(a-f) Results for simplified model [@korakianitis2006numerical] implemented in _CirculationModels.jl_.
 These results match the results from the CellML models (not shown). \label{fig:shi-results}](fig-shi-results.pdf){width=100%}

+# Acknowledgements

+Harry Saxton is supported by a Sheffield Hallam University Graduate Teaching Assistant PhD scholarship.

 # References {-}